Skip to main content

 About This Trial

 This is an investigator initiated, single center, open label, non-randomized, exploratory clinical study.
 The purpose is to assess the safety and preliminary efficacy of gene therapy GVB-2001 (ScAAV2-dnRhoA) delivered via intracameral injection to the anterior segment of the eye for the treatment of subjects with primary open-angle glaucoma.
-At least 12 primary open angle glaucoma (POAG) patients with high intraocular pressure (IOP) will be divided into two experimental groups.
-Each experimental group will receive either a low dose or a high dose interacameral injection of GVB-2001.
+At least 6 primary open angle glaucoma (POAG) patients with high intraocular pressure (IOP) will be divided into two experimental groups.
+The first subject was given low-dose treatment, and the follow-up subjects were determined by the Safety Review Committee (SRC).
+Each experimental group was given low-dose and high-dose drug treatment respectively, and low-dose or high-dose treatment was given.
 The optimal dose will be selected based on the trial results for future development of GVB-2001.
 Safety Review Committee, SRC will be set up for safety assessment of the study.
-The study subjects included will be 18 to 65 years of age (inclusion) and are diagnosed with primary open-angle glaucoma (POAG) for 1 year or more.
+The study subjects included will be 18 to 75 years of age (inclusion) and are diagnosed with primary open-angle glaucoma (POAG) for 1 year or more.
 Only participants who provide informed consent prior to all screening procedures will be eligible for enrollment into the trial.

 Who May Be Eligible (Plain English)